 6.0 Conclusion

+6.1 Theoretical and practical contributions

 Our findings are significant for two principal reasons.
 First, they provide both scholars and practitioners with a practical basis for prioritising risk readiness capability factors.
 Second, they highlight the frequently inadvertent de-prioritisation of readiness-related risks, a tendency that can undermine the successful handover of major infrastructure projects to operations.

 From a theoretical standpoint, while prior studies have underscored the importance of handover planning, this study is the first to argue for a systematic examination of the interdependencies among risk readiness capability factors associated with handover challenges in major infrastructure projects.
 We advance this argument through a prudence-based perspective, operationalised via two temporal lenses: ‘foresight’, defined as the anticipatory translation of judgement into action, and ‘oversight’, understood as reflective engagement with past experience.
 Taken together, ‘foresight’ and ‘oversight’ foster the theoretical discernment necessary to navigate the complex risk environments characterising infrastructure project handover.
 However, given that ‘foresight’ demonstrates comparatively greater factor importance than ‘oversight’, our findings suggest that successful handover depends more heavily on cultivating ‘foresight’, particularly the capacity to anticipate novel risks emerging during the handover phase.
 Such ‘foresight’ is developed through sustained attention to risk imagination, involving the identification of rare but valuable moments of clarity, previously overlooked risk readiness capability factors that become intelligible when situated within structured risk narratives.